SebastianStankiewicz/CTF-Encode-Club/README.md

 **Capture the SOL** is a blockchain-powered Capture the Flag (CTF) ecosystem built on **Solana**.
 It combines Web3 smart contracts with a modern Web2 interface to create a fun, educational, and competitive experience for security enthusiasts and blockchain learners alike.

+⚠️ Note Phantom wallet extension on the **Devnet** with a chrome browser is required :) ⚠️

 ---

 ## Overview